 Key Highlights

-- OpenAI's GPT models utilize advanced machine learning techniques.
+- OpenAI's models utilize advanced neural networks and RLHF.

-- Startups and developers in India could benefit from OpenAI's technology.
+- Startups and IT firms in India stand to benefit from AI tools.

 Real-World Impact